Tischler graphs of critically fixed rational maps and their applications: Connectivity of Tischler graphs

 \section{Connectivity of Tischler graphs}

-Let $f:\CDach\to\CDach$ be a critically fixed rational map of degree $d\geq 2$.
-Suppose that $\sT:=\Tisch(f)$ is the Tischler graph of $f$ (see the definition in Section \ref{sec:intro}) with the vertex set $V$ and the edge set $E$.
-In this section we show that $\sT$ is a connected graph, that is, prove Theorem \ref{thm:Tisch-connected}.
+Let $f\colon\CDach\to\CDach$ be a critically fixed rational map of degree $d\geq 2$.
+Suppose that $\sT:=\Tisch(f)$ is the Tischler graph of $f$ with the vertex set $V$, the edge set $E$, and the face set $F$.
+In this section, we show that $\sT$ is a connected graph, that is, prove Theorem \ref{thm:Tisch-connected}.

 It follows from the definition that $\sT$ is a bipartite graph with parts $C_f$ and $R_f$, where $R_f$ is the set of landing points of the fixed internal rays.
-Since each point $v\in R_f$ is fixed under $f$, we have $V=C_f\cup R_f\subset \fix(f)$ and
+Since each point $v\in R_f$ is fixed under $f$, we have $V=C_f\sqcup R_f\subset \fix(f)$ and

 Note that the degree $\deg_\sT(c)$ of a critical point $c\in C_f$ in the graph $\sT$ coincides with the multiplicity of $c$.
 So, $\deg_\sT(c)= d_c -1$, where $d_c$ denotes the local degree of $f$ at the critical point $c$.
 Now, the Riemann-Hurwitz formula implies that